soumendrak/website-v2/content/_index.md

 template = "section.html"

 [extra]
-header = {title = "Hello 👋🏼", img = "images/India_DP.webp", img_alt = "Soumendra Kumar Sahoo"}
+header = {title = "Hello 👋🏼", img = "images/DP.webp", img_alt = "Soumendra Kumar Sahoo"}
 section_path = "blog/_index.md"
 max_posts = 3
 projects_path = "projects/_index.md"
 max_projects = 3
 show_projects_first = false
-social_media_card = "images/India_DP.webp"
+social_media_card = "images/DP.webp"
 +++

-I'm Soumendra Kumar Sahoo, an AI Observability Architect and AI Sustainability Lead at PepsiCo, bringing over 12 years of enterprise technology leadership experience.
-At PepsiCo, I spearhead strategic initiatives in AI governance, focusing on system optimization, ethical compliance, and sustainable AI practices.

-With expertise spanning artificial intelligence, and AI transformation, I specialize in leveraging cutting-edge technologies to solve complex business challenges.
-My work encompasses Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and full-stack engineering solutions.

-I hold an M.Tech in Data Science and Engineering from BITS Pilani, where my research focused on LLM alignment.
-My contributions to the field include an IEEE-published paper on LLM fine-tuning, a pending patent, and significant involvement in multiple [open-source projects](@/projects/_index.md).
-You can find my detailed professional background [here](@/resume.md).

-Based in Hyderabad, India I maintain a strong commitment to technology innovation and knowledge sharing.
-I welcome connections with fellow technology leaders and innovators - feel free to reach out on [LinkedIn](https://www.linkedin.com/in/soumendrak/) to discuss technology trends, strategic initiatives, or collaborative opportunities.
+You have started implementing AI in your organization.
+Are you facing following challenges?

+- `RAG Quality`: Your Retrieval-Augmented Generation (RAG) system is not delivering the expected quality of responses.
+Sometimes it provides irrelevant or incorrect information, leading to user frustration and decreased trust in the system.
+Maybe you are unsure whether you can make it public facing.
+- `Observability`: You are struggling to monitor and understand the performance of your AI systems.
+The lack of observability makes it difficult to identify issues, optimize performance, and ensure that the AI models are functioning as intended.
+- `LLM Evaluation`: You are struggling to evaluate the performance of your Large Language Models (LLMs).
+The metrics you currently use do not provide a clear picture of how well the models are performing in real-world scenarios, making it difficult to identify areas for improvement.
+You have used LLM-as-a-Judge and it is burning a hole in your pocket.

+I can help you with these challenges.
+With over 13 years of experience in AI and enterprise technology, I specialize in AI observability, RAG quality improvement, and LLM evaluation.
+[Reach out to me](mailto:contact@soumendrak.com) to discuss how we can enhance your AI systems and drive better business outcomes.